 The entrance to Voi Phuc Temple

 Voi Phuc Temple is currently located in Ngoc Khanh district, Ba Dinh district.
-It is situated on a mound called Long Thu, facing south and leaning to the east, which is a proper direction in feng shui.
+It is situated on a mound called Long Thu, facing south and leaning towards the east, which is a favorable direction in Feng Shui.
 The temple is dedicated to the God Linh Lang Dai Vuong and was built by King Ly Thanh Tong in 1065.
-According to legend, the God Linh Lang Dai Vuong rested his head on a sacred stone before ascending to heaven, leaving an indentation and this stone is now worshipped in the temple.
+According to legend, the God Linh Lang Dai Vuong rested his head on a sacred stone before ascending to heaven, leaving an indentation.
+This stone is now enshrined and worshipped in the temple.
 Linh Lang Dai Vuong played a significant role in helping the country defeat invasions during the Tran Dynasty.
-To honour him, Voi Phuc temple festival is held every year on the 9th, 10th, and 11th days of the second lunar month.
+To honour him, Voi Phuc Temple festival is held annually on the 9th, 10th, and 11th days of the second lunar month.
 The festival features colourful flags, drums, gongs, umbrellas, decorations, and local dances.

 Worshipping space in Voi Phuc temple